gknowles/dimcli/docs/README.md

 ~~~

 The EX_* constants (along with standard values) are in sysexits.h on most
-unixes, althrough it may not be in any standard. dimcli defines them on
+unixes, althrough it may not be in any standard.
+Equivalent enum values
-Windows if they don't exist.
+Dim::kExitOk and Dim::kExitUsage are defined, which can be useful on Windows
+where \<sysexits.h> doesn't exist.

 ## Arguments